ashutoshchauhan13/concurrentStreams/README.md

 2. Postman scripts also have few tests (API' testing from automation QA perspective (i.e Black box testing))

+## Logging

+express-pino-logger is used for detailed app logging

 ## Commands to run the app

 1. Check out the code - install the required packages